NVIDIA/cloud-native-docs/gpu-operator/openshift/mirror-gpu-ocp-disconnected.rst

 Verify the mirrored catalog source
 *************************************************************

-Verify the following resources are created successfully.
+Verify the following resources are successfully created.

 #.
 Check the pods: